-“That’s an awful idea.
-Mildred, I’m surprised at you.
-Anyway, it’ll be turned off and even if it weren’t, they’d see the red light.”
+“That’s an awful idea, Mildred, I’m surprised at you.
+Anyway, it’ll be turned off and even if it wasn’t, they’d see the red light.”

 All was quiet, just a slight hiss from the receiver.
 Mildred felt a stab of disappointment, John a feeling of relief.
 Then suddenly a giggle, and Gloria’s voice.
 “Did you see his face when I said I liked Donald Trump, what a freak!”

 “And your mum.
 The way she supports the establishment, believes all the lies they pump out on the telly and in the newspapers, silly cow!”